-- IEA: Global renewal power will reach 4,800 GW in the next 5 years
+- The IEA projects that global renewable power capacity will reach 4,800 GW within the next five years

 Emissions would have tripled without the adoption of clean technologies

-Notably, global hydroelectric production reached a record decline in 2023 due to severe and prolonged droughts.
-This led to about 170 million tons of CO2 emissions from fossil fuel-fired power plants to compensate.
-Without this impact, global emissions from the electricity sector would have decreased in 2023.
+The year 2023 saw a record decline in global hydroelectric production due to severe and prolonged droughts, which resulted in roughly 170 million tons of CO2 emissions from fossil fuel-fired power plants used to compensate.
+Had these conditions prevailed without intervention, the electricity sector would have likely experienced a decrease in emissions.

 Decrease in emissions in advanced economies

-In advanced economies, nearly two-thirds of the emission reduction in 2023 was in the electricity sector, thanks to renewable and nuclear energy production reaching 50% (with renewables alone accounting for an unprecedented share of ~34%).
-In the European Union, total CO2 emissions from energy combustion processes decreased by nearly 9% in 2023 (equivalent to 220 million tons).
-The main drivers of this decline were the deployment of renewable energy in the electricity sector, mild weather conditions and reduced industrial emissions.
+A key driver of this progress has been the shift toward clean energy sources.
+In advanced economies, nearly two-thirds of the emission reduction in 2023 was attributable to the electricity sector, where renewable and nuclear energy production collectively reached 50% – renewables alone accounting for an unprecedented ~34%.
+The European Union experienced a nearly 9% decrease in total CO2 emissions from energy combustion (equivalent to 220 million tons), fueled by renewable energy deployment, favorable weather conditions, and reduced industrial emissions.
+This progress underscores the importance of investments in clean energy technologies.

 Vu Phong Energy Group